mindstorm38/portablemc/README.md

 These arguments can be used together to fix various issues (e.g. wrong libc being linked by the LWJGL-provided natives).

-*Note that these arguments are compatbile, and executed after the `--lwjgl` argument.*
+*Note that these arguments are compatible, and executed after the `--lwjgl` argument.
+You must however ensure that excluded lib and included binaries are compatible.*

 ### Miscellaneous
 With `--dry`, the game is prepared but not started.